Kevinparashar/motadata-AI-sdk-2.0/ARCHITECTURE.md

 │                 │                                          │
 │  ┌──────────────▼──────────────────────────────────────┐  │
 │  │        Model Integration Factory                    │  │
-│  │  - OpenAIProvider                                   │  │
+│  │  - LiteLLMProvider                                  │  │
-│  │  - AnthropicProvider                                │  │
+│  │  (Unified interface for OpenAI, Anthropic,          │  │
-│  │  - Custom Providers                                 │  │
+│  │   Gemini, and other providers)                     │  │
 │  └──────────────┬──────────────────────────────────────┘  │
 │                 │                                          │
 │  ┌──────────────▼──────────────────────────────────────┐  │